trubusoft/bevy-starter/readme.md

-Collection of useful docs to quickly start developing with bevy.
+Collection of useful docs to quickly start developing with bevy using RustRover on Ubuntu.

 # Setup